augustinh22/msc_markdown/source/03_AppliedExample.md

 \graffito{EO-Compass also uses a modified version of this script to harvest Sentinel-2 metadata.}

-The structure of products and metadata has seen a few modifications since the first images offered to the public in 2015, which requires some more complex handling in the script.
+The structure of products and metadata has seen a few modifications since the first scenes offered to the public in 2015, which requires some more complex handling in the script.
 Most notably, Sentinel-2 products were served in packages of multiple granules prior to 6 December 2016, with sizes sometimes exceeding 6\acs{GB}.
 The actual physical file structure has, however, remained mostly the same (*see* \autoref{fig:s2_structure}).
 In the case of older multiple-granule products, the product name might appear more than once in \autoref{tab:s2products}, but are saved in the appropriate granule-named directory in this implementation (i.e. a product could contain granules 37SBA and 37SCA, so is listed twice, but in each granule-specific directory, the product directory only contains the data extracted for that specific granule).

 ![The Sentinel-2 product physical format (Source: @europeanspaceagencySentinel2UserHandbook2015 accessed 26 January 2017) \label{fig:s2_structure}](source/figures/s2_structure.png)